Research and teaching centre

 ERC-CoG DISPERSAL

-Several recent studies show that the geographical distribution of many continental species can be explained by a limited number of intercontinental dispersals, and that these dispersal events will become increasingly frequent in the face of current climate change.
+Several recent studies show that the geographical distribution of many continental species can be explained by a limited number of intercontinental dispersal (including overwater), and that these dispersal episodes will become increasingly frequent in the face of current climate change.

-However, the mechanisms controlling these dispersions are poorly understood and inter-oceanic dispersions are now considered to be a rare and often random process.
+The mechanisms controlling these dispersals are still poorly understood, and overwater dispersals are currently considered to be a very rare and often random process.

-Yet there are several examples of intercontinental dispersal that appear massive and coordinated.
-Recent palaeontological findings show that during a short period of climatic upheaval 40-35 million years ago, anthropoid primates and rodents crossed 500 km of the Neotethys Ocean to reach Africa from Asia, and then 800 km of the Atlantic Ocean to reach South America.
+There are, however, several examples of past intercontinental dispersal involving numerous species, occurring repeatedly and over a short timescale (a few million years).
+Recent paleontological discoveries show that during a period of climatic upheaval between 40 and 34 million years ago, anthropoid primates and Asian rodents crossed 500 km of the Neotethys Ocean between Eurasia and Africa to reach North Africa, and then 1,500 km of the Atlantic Ocean to reach South America.

 2022-2027: CoG Dispersal (ERC)